 Once your business is up and running, you will still have plenty of ongoing accounting needs.
 Regular bookkeeping, invoicing, managing your accounts payable and receivable, paying salaries, making super contributions for your staff, reporting on your BAS, and keeping up with tax obligations can be time consuming.

-However, your accountant can help you manage your ongoing accounting needs far more effectively.
+However, your accountant or a provider of bookkeeping services can help you manage your ongoing accounting needs far more effectively.
 When you automate many of the accounting and bookkeeping processes, it keeps you free to keep running your business and earning more profits instead.

 – – – – – –